Larcely/Larcely/README.md

 Hey there! <br>
 I am Lara(Larcely), and this is my github account. <br>
 You can send me message from discord if you want. <a href="https://discord.gg/wpXgvRxzpf">Lara#0666</a> <br>
-My OS : <a href="https://ferenos.weebly.com">Feren OS</a> <br>
+My OS : <a href="https://getfedora.org/">Fedora OS</a> <br>
 I'm a developer as student. <br>
-If you can see an error from my applications, please let me know.
+If you see an error from my applications, please let me know.
 I need to see my mistakes. ☺️ <br>
 I'm using(for now) these languages/frameworks/libraries/databases; <br>
   <h2>Languages</h2>
 <img height="50" src="https://user-images.githubusercontent.com/92058409/137537440-14e8a7b5-31f9-46ed-a2a3-266237c37c43.png">